pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 ## Ecosystem tools

-There’re many tools that are based on binlog or metadata, such as DM, Lighting, Syncer, etc. Placement rules need to be compatible with these tools.
+Many tools are based on binlog or metadata.
+For example, TiDB-binlog is based on binlog, while Lightning and Dumpling are based on metadata.
+Placement rules need to be compatible with these tools.

 If the downstream is not TiDB, no change needs to be made.
 But even if it is TiDB, TiKV nodes may have a different geographical topology, which means the labels of TiKV nodes may be different.
 In this case, placement rules can not be enforced on them.

 Based on this consideration, placement rules need not to be exported to binlog or metadata.
-Also, placement rules are not written to binlog.

 However, there may be also cases where users want exactly the same placement rules as the upstream, and altering placement rules manually is very annoying.
 It will be considered in the future if there’s a need.